Chiaramente, ogni formato ha i propri vantaggi e svantaggi

 Metabolism: Rabeprazole is extensively metabolized.
 The thioether and sulphone are the primary metabolites

 measured in human plasma.
 These metabolites were not observed to have significant antisecretory activity.
-In vitro

 studies have demonstrated that rabeprazole is metabolized in the liver primarily by cytochromes P450 3A (CYP3A) to a